Mintz Law Firm

 In some instances, drivers have been distracted and were unaware they hit another vehicle.
 Conversely, a motorist may not have stopped because there was an emergency, such as driving to the hospital.

-Immediately following a hit-and-run collision, be sure to follow these steps to protect yourself and document the incident.
+Immediately following a hit and run collision, be sure to follow these steps on how to protect yourself, document the incident and how to file a hit and run.

 - Do not follow the vehicle.
 Following a driver fleeing an accident scene is never a good idea.
 Even if your car works well enough to operate, you might ignore major injuries or create a condition that can lead to another crash.
 Additionally, anyone who flees a crash may be aggressive if you follow them.
 Leaving the scene will also make it hard for police officers to investigate the collision.